 This is an article I’ve been wanting to write for a while now.
 As I look back on my years as a photographer, I’ve come to realize that much of my best work has come through exploration.
 Not random wandering, but sort of guided meandering towards points of interest.
-Read on about photography and the magic of exploration
+Read as I talk about photography and the magic of exploration

-Often, I start my day’s session by saying to myself “today I am going to this location at this time of day and I am going to shoot this type of photo”.
-And often that works out just fine.
+Often, I say to myself “today I am going to this location at this time of day and I am going to shoot this type of photo”.
+And sometimes that works out just fine.
 But just as often it does not.
-I’ll shoot some stuff.
-The light is not so great or at the wrong angle for the scene, etc. I’m trying to force the image into my camera the way I imagined it.
+I’ll shoot a bunch of stuff.
+The light is not so great or maybe at the wrong angle for the scene, etc. I’m trying to force the image into my camera the way I imagined it.
 And I come back with nothing really usable to show for it.

 Other times I will go out, camera gear in hand and sort of head toward areas of interest, looking here and there along the way.
 I see something interesting, so I pull out the camera and shoot some photos, then move on.
 And I come back with several great shots.